 We accept photography, traditional, and digital mediums.
-We also accept short film submissions (e.g. no longer than 10 minutes).
+Submissions representing research data are acceptable but should have a level of aesthetic quality that is especially unique or interesting.
+We also accept short animations (e.g. no longer than 10 minutes).

 If your work is an image, please submit as a .png, .tiff, or .pdf.
 Please make sure your image is at least 200 dpi resolution.

-If your work is a film, please submit as an .mp4 or .wmv.
+If your work is an animation, please submit as an .mp4 or .wmv.